 John Wick Chapter 2 picks up soon after the last movie left off.
 Once Wick (Keanu Reeves) has gotten revenge for the murder of his puppy, he sets out to retrieve the car that was stolen from him at the same time.
 Once that little detail is taken care of, he returns home with his new dog to resettle into retired life, only to find another link to his time as a hitman coming back in the form of Santino D’Antonio.
 Wick owes him a blood debt and since Santino has heard that Wick is out of retirement, he’s decided to cash in.
 After some convincing, Wick takes on the mission and the movie is off and going.

 The movie does a lot of more to flesh out the intricate underworld that the first movie hinted at with its Continental hotel that caters to assassins and everyone pays in gold.
 The rules that they all live by, most importantly that no business is to be done on Continental grounds, are fleshed out and made more clear.
 It does this not through rote or dull dialogue, but by having Wick take advantage of the services provided and oblique conversations that mention new concepts.
 It gives the viewer just enough to understand the plot and to give the feeling that there is more going on in this world than is immediately apparent.
 The best little Continental interlude is easily Wick’s visit to the sommelier, who instead of dispensing wines he helps match customers to the proper weapons.
-It is one of the few scenes that keep the first films sense of humor.
+It is one of the few scenes that keep the first film’s sense of humor.

 Where the film truly shines is its actions scenes.
 Few movies have actions scenes as well choreographed and realized as the John Wick movies.
-Much of the thanks goes to Keanu Reeves, who is able to do the extended takes that many of the action scenes feature.
-Unlike many choppy action movies, John Wick’s fight scenes are frequently smooth takes that going on much longer than most and zoom out further to give the viewer a better view of scene rather than closer to hide how much of it isn’t really happening.
+Much of the thanks goes to Keanu Reeves, who is able to do the extended takes that many of the action scenes here feature.
+Unlike many choppy action movies, John Wick’s fight scenes are frequently smooth takes that go on much longer than most and zoom out further to give the viewer a better view of scene rather than closer to hide how much of it isn’t really happening.
 It helps that whoever staged the action did simply an incredible job.
 The action is as good as it gets and that is why you are coming.
-It is worth mentioning, though, that it is incredibly graphic violence, so those with an aversion to blood or unspeakable things done with a pencil might want to think long and hard before watching this.
+It is worth mentioning, though, that the fights have incredibly graphic violence, so those with an aversion to blood or unspeakable things done with a pencil might want to think long and hard before watching this.

 The film’s storytelling economy that reveals its world is also put to good use introducing characters, especially since the bulk of the characters from the last movie didn’t make it out alive.
 John Wick Chapter 2 introduces some rival assassins in Common’s Cassian and Ruby Rose’s Ares, both of which are given fairly full sketches with only small amounts of screen time.
 It also introduces Laurence Fishbourne as some sort of homeless king in a fun cameo, as well as maximizing the time to the returning Ian McShane and Lance Reddick.